Milton High School (Florida)

-Milton High School (MHS) is a public four-year high school located in Milton, Florida in Santa Rosa County, Florida.
-Milton High School was established in 1915 making it the oldest school in Santa Rosa County.The original campus was built on Canal Street in Milton and held classes there until it moved to its current location on Stewart Street in 1953.
+Milton High School (MHS) is a public secondary school located in Milton, Florida.
+MHS was first established in 1915, making it the oldest school in Santa Rosa County.
+The original campus was built on Canal Street in Milton and held classes there, until it moved to its current location on Stewart Street in 1953.
 The original building is now the home to the Santa Rosa County School Board offices.

-MHS enrolls over 1,800 students, grades nine through twelve.
-Milton High has had several principals over its more than 100 years of existence.
-Most recently, Don Lewis Lynn, Jr. was principal from 1999 to the 2006–07 school year, until taking an Assistant Superintendent position at the county level.
-Principal Michael Thorpe took over after Buddy Powell and served from 2008 to the 2014–2015 school year.
-Tim Short became principal in April 2015.
+One of eight high schools in the county, nearly 2,000 students are enrolled at MHS, in grades nine through twelve.
+Milton has had several principals over its more than 100 years of existence: Don Lewis Lynn, Jr. was principal from 1999 to the 2006–07 school year, until taking an Assistant Superintendent position at the county level.
+Buddy Powell then served from 2008 to the 2014–2015 school year, Michael Thorpe taking over the position after.
+Most recently, Tim Short became the principal in April of 2015.

-Extracurriculars

-Milton High School has a multitude of extracurriculars, most notable, the Mighty Black and Gold Marching Band, which serves as one of the most premier & prestigious Santa Rosa County District School Marching Bands.
-Milton High School also has a Naval Junior Reserve Officer Training Corps, led by Chief Warrant Officer 5 Roberto Fernandez, USMC Ret. and Lieutenant Commander Jefferson Dyer, USN Ret.